Monday, 12 November 2012

 BEST ANSWER: You know that your key strategy is to first uncover your interviewer's greatest wants and needs before you answer questions.
 And from Question 1, you know how to do this.

 Prior to any interview, you should have a list mentally prepared of your greatest strengths.
-You should also have, a specific example or two, which illustrates each strength, an example chosen from your most recent and most impressive achievements.
+You should also have, a specific example or two, which illustrates each strength, an example chosen from your most recent and most impressive achievements.Tell me about yourself (HR interview)

-TRAPS Beware, about 80% of all interviews begin with this “innocent” question.
+TRAPS: Beware, about 80% of all interviews begin with this “innocent” question.
 Many candidates, unprepared for the question, skewer themselves by rambling, recapping their life story, delving into ancient work history or personal matters.

 BEST ANSWER: